Events at Rockefeller and Bond Chapels

 Please review in detail the information on our weddings page.

 We regret that we are not able to host funerals at Rockefeller or Bond Chapels, but we do work with University departments to schedule memorials for members of the University community who have died (including current and retired University faculty and staff, and students enrolled in degree-granting programs at the time of their death).
-Memorials are normally held during the main academic year (October through May), and may be scheduled Tuesdays through Fridays, or on Sunday afternoons.
+Memorials are normally held during the main academic year (October through May), and may be scheduled Tuesdays through Fridays, or—availability permitting—on Saturday mornings.
 Please be in touch with Dean Elizabeth Davenport if you are addressing a death in your department.

 All activities at Rockefeller and Bond Chapels must meet University affiliation standards.
 Priority in booking is given to divisional and departmental activities: academic ceremonies, lectures, faculty/staff memorials, faculty-produced or center-produced concerts or arts activities, staff recognition events, and University-produced alumni events.